Hakka people: Hakka in Hong Kong

 As the strong Punti lineages dominated most of the north western New Territories, Hakka communities began to organise local alliances of lineage communities such as the Sha Tau Kok Alliance of Ten or Shap Yeuk as Patrick Hase writes.
 Hakka villages from Wo Hang to the west and Yantian to the east of Sha Tau Kok came to use it as a local market town and it became the center of Hakka dominance.
 Further, the Shap Yeuk's land reclamation project transforming marshland to arable farmland with the creation of dykes and levees to prevent storm flooding during the early 19th century shows an example of how local cooperation and the growing affluence of the landed lineages in the Alliance of Ten provided the strong cultural, socioeconomic Hakka influence on the area.

-Farming and cultivation has been the traditional occupations of Hakka families from imperial times up until the 1970s.
+Farming and cultivation have been the traditional occupations of Hakka families from imperial times up until the 1970s.
 Farming was mostly done by Hakka women while their menfolk sought labouring jobs in the towns and cities.
 Many men entered indentured labour abroad as was common from the end of the 19th century to the Second World War.
-Post war, males took the opportunity to seek work in Britain and other countries later to send for their families to join them once they sent enough money back to cover travel costs.
+Post-war, men took the opportunity to seek work in Britain and other countries, later sending for their families to join them once they sent enough money back to cover travel costs.

-As post war education became available to all children in Hong Kong, a new educated class of Hakka became more mobile in their careers.
-Many moved to the government planned new towns which sprung up from the 1960s.
+As post-war education became available to all children in Hong Kong, a new educated class of Hakka became more mobile in their careers.
+Many moved to the government-planned new towns which sprung up from the 1960s.
 The rural Hakka population began to decline as people moved abroad, and away to work in the urban areas.
-By the end of the 1970s, agriculture was firmly in the decline in Hakka villages.
-Today, there are still Hakka villages around Hong Kong, but being remote, many of their inhabitants have moved to the post war new towns like Sheung Shui, Tai Po, Sha Tin and further afield.
+By the end of the 1970s, agriculture was firmly in decline in Hakka villages.
+Today, there are still Hakka villages around Hong Kong, but being remote, many of their inhabitants have moved to the post-war new towns like Sheung Shui, Tai Po, Sha Tin and further afield.